gschmutz/bigdata-spark-workshop/07-spark-deltalake/README.md

 ### If you are using Jupyter

-This workshop can be done with either Zeppelin or Jupyter, but to use Jupyter, you have to extend the Spark context with additional configuration settings in the init script:
+You have to create the Spark context with additional configuration settings in the init script:

 ```python
 import os